 - Make a personal composter.
 Using a large pop bottle, layer soil on the bottom, followed by fruit and vegetable scraps, followed by leaves and grass or pieces of newspaper, and then continue alternating, leaving soil as final layer.
 Spray each layer with a fine mist of water.
 Leave for several months and observe what happens.
 Has the temperature changed?
 Does it feel or look different?
 Here is a link on soda bottle composting for kids.

-Check out our Food Rescue classroom resources for more ideas.
+Check out our Second Harvest Curriculum and Learning Activities for Educators for more ideas.

 Volunteer Opportunities for Youth